arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 ![Correct battery placement in the Arduino Stella (positive side facing up)](assets/user-manual-8.png)

+***<strong>Warning:</strong> When using Arduino Stella with USB-C power, remove the CR2032 battery; never power the Arduino Stella from both battery and USB simultaneously.
+The board is designed to prioritize USB power when connected.
+Removing the battery when working with USB will extend its life, ensure the most reliable operation and maximize battery lifespan.***

 ### Connecting to Your Computer

 To program the Arduino Stella, connect it to your computer using a USB-C cable: